HristianIliev/SquadKnowHow/README.md

 ## Specialized roles

 - In this platform before people are able to register they must choose in which role they specialize in.
-After they have decided for a specialty in SquadKnowHow their experience will be tailored for the needs and nature of their respective profession and that will be able to distinguish themselves extremely easy from the other users in the website.
+After they have decided for a specialty in SquadKnowHow their experience will be tailored for the needs and nature of their respective profession and they will be able to distinguish themselves extremely easy from the other users in the website.

 ## ![Roles picture](https://res.cloudinary.com/hpsh4d23h/image/upload/v1557848802/Screenshot_30.png)